 Plants cast their seeds on the wind, hitch a ride on a passerby or get eaten and dispersed by hungry animals fattening up for the coming winter.

 This is harvest time.
-Gardeners and farmers gather apples, pears, pumpkins, squash and corn.
-The first killing frosts signals the end of the big harvest.
+Gardeners and farmers gather apples, pears, pumpkins, squash, and corn.
+The first killing frosts signal the end of the big harvest.

 Animals in Autumn

 Many animals begin their migration to milder temperatures and a steadier food supply.
 Birds migrate along the flyways of North America.
 Philadelphia is in the Atlantic Flyway.
 The parks, forests, and wetlands are excellent spots to see migrating birds.

 Some animals hibernate including bats, chipmunks, and woodchucks.
 Bears go into a deep hibernation-like sleep.